Things You Need To Know

 - Information for the Potential Dog/Puppy Owner

-- The Labrador Retriever Breeders section of this website Several Breeders are listed here with links to their websites where you can learn more about them, if and when puppies are available, the pedigrees of the parents are usually available, and some sites have indepth breed information available as well.
-Please note, in order to be listed on the Canada's Guide to Dogs website, certain criteria must be met; however, we do not recommend, endorse or support any one of these Breeder listings.
+- The German Shepherd Dog Breeders section of this website — Several Breeders are listed here with links to their websites where you can learn more about them, if and when puppies are available, the pedigrees of the parents are usually available, and some sites have indepth breed information available as well.
+Please note, in order to be listed on the Canada’s Guide to Dogs website, certain criteria must be met; however, we cannot recommend, endorse or support any one of these Breeder listings.

-- Labrador Retriever Breed Clubs Several clubs are listed here with links to websites.
+- German Shepherd Dog Breed Clubs — Several clubs are listed with links to websites.
 The clubs are a good place to go to get member Breeder listings.
-Please note, a Breeder's membership in any club does not guarantee responsible and ethical breeding.
+Please note, a Breeder’s membership in any club does not guarantee responsible and ethical breeding.

 In Canada, in order for any of the Canadian Kennel Club (CKC) recognized breeds to be legally sold as “purebred” dogs, they must either already be registered with the CKC or they must be eligible to be registered with the CKC within six months of the date of sale.
 This is the law.
 In addition, Breeders in Canada are fully responsible for registering the puppy at their expense.
 Avoid any Breeder who offers you a puppy at a cheaper price without papers.

-Like all breeds, the Labrador Retriever is susceptible to certain inherited/genetic health conditions.
-See Labrador Retriever Health Issues for further details.
+Like all breeds, the German Shepherd Dog is susceptible to certain inherited/genetic health conditions.
+See German Shepherd Dog Health Issues for further details.

-The Labrador Retriever Breed Standards are listed on the main breed page.
-These are the ideals for the breed and describe the Lab's appearance and temperament.
+The German Shepherd Dog Standards are listed on the Breed Information page.
+These are the ideals for the breed and describe the German Shepherd Dog’s appearance and temperament.

-Have you considered an adult Labrador Retriever?
-In many cases, the responsible Breeder has a waiting list for puppies and, if you can't wait for the next litter, consider adopting a homeless Labrador Retriever from a rescue organization or shelter.
-Many of these dogs end up homeless through no fault of their own and all legitimate rescue organizations ensure that the dogs are spayed/neutered, up to date on vaccinations, and they will work with you to ensure that the dog meets with your requirements the last thing they want is to see the dog come back to them.
+Have you considered an adult German Shepherd Dog?
+In many cases, the responsible Breeder has a waiting list for puppies and, if you can’t wait for the next litter, consider adopting a homeless German Shepherd Dog from a rescue organization or shelter.
+Many of these dogs end up homeless through no fault of their own and all legitimate rescue organizations ensure that the dogs are spayed/neutered, up to date on vaccinations, and they will work with you to ensure that the dog meets with your requirements — the last thing they want is to see the dog come back to them.

-There are many advantages to adopting a dog that is beyond the puppy stage housetrained, crate trained, obedience trained, to name a few.
+There are many advantages to adopting a dog that is beyond the puppy stage — housetrained, crate trained, obedience trained, health testing may already have been done, to name a few.

-Please note, the information provided here is intended as a guideline to help you in your search for a physically and mentally sound Labrador Retriever.
-Before you buy Do your research, learn about the breed, and be certain that this is the dog for you.
+Note: The information provided here is intended as a guideline to help you in your search for a physically and mentally sound German Shepherd Dog.
+Before you buy — Do your research, learn about the breed, and be certain that this is the dog for you.
 Once you are absolutely positive about it, take the time and effort to find a good Breeder.
 Remember that this dog will become a member of your family and he should never be treated as anything less.